AlexSperka/ESI_Prod_2020_Lambda/README.md

 ## Running the tests

 As soon as the lambda function you setup is up and running you can do tests with it, either locally or in the AWS console.
-You can find the json objects for the tests in the corresponding folder of the lambda function named "test.json".
+You can find the json objects for the tests in the corresponding folder "Production/TestCases", the text files with the objects are named after the lambda functions.
 This way you can check if the response of your function is correct.

 ## Versioning